-California submitted an amendment on November 10, 2016, as a companion to the HHP SPA 16-007, to request a waiver of freedom of choice in the non-COHS counties in order to provide the Health Homes Program (HHP) services through the Medi-Cal managed care delivery system to beneficiaries enrolled in managed care.
+California submitted an amendment on November 10, 2016, as a companion to the Health Homes Program (HHP) State Plan Amendment (SPA) 16-007, to request a waiver of freedom of choice in the non- county organized health system (COHS) counties in order to provide the HHP services through the Medi-Cal managed care delivery system to beneficiaries enrolled in managed care.
 Managed care plans (MCPs) will be responsible for the overall administration of the HHP, which will be structured as a HHP network with members functioning as a team to provide care coordination.
 Fee-For-Service (FFS) members who meet the eligibility criteria for HHP may choose to voluntarily enroll in a MCP to receive HHP services along with other state plan services provided through MCPs.
-HHP services will not be provided through a FFS delivery system; therefore, beneficiaries in FFS in non-COHS counties will have to enroll in a MCP to receive HHP services.
+HHP services will not be provide through a FFS delivery system; therefore, beneficiaries in FFS in non-COHS counties will have to enroll in a MCP to receive HHP services.
 CMS approved this request on December 19, 2017.

-On August 3, 2020, California received CMS approval to permit the GPP to continue from July 1, 2020 to December 31, 2020 and to permit eligible Medi-Cal beneficiaries in Orange County to elect to disenroll from CalOptima (a county-organized health system (COHS) including CalOptima PACE), to be enrolled in a PACE organization not affiliated with CalOptima.
+On August 3, 2020, California received CMS approval to permit the GPP to continue from July 1, 2020 to December 31, 2020 and to permit eligible Medi-Cal beneficiaries in Orange County to elect to disenroll from CalOptima (a COHS including CalOptima Program of All-Inclusive Care for the Elderly (PACE)), to be enrolled in a PACE organization not affiliated with CalOptima.